Skip to content

 • is harvested only once a year

-The down is combed delicately, strand by strand.
+The down is delicately combed, strand by strand.

-This action takes time, requires expertise and respects the animal's natural rhythm.
+This process takes time, requires expertise, and respects the animal's natural rhythm.

 The more respectful the process → the higher the price.